camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 A minimum set of permissions is required to gain access to an EKS cluster.
 These two permissions allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the EKS cluster.

-The policy should look as following and can be restricted further to specific EKS clusters if required.
+The policy should look as follows and can be restricted further to specific EKS clusters if required:

 ```shell
 cat <<EOF >./policy-eks.json